What is the emerging field of virtual reality (VR) and what are the opportunities for North West in developing an

 How do I know that I even have the potential to work in the creative digital sector and VR specifically?

-These are the primary questions driving a University of Manchester research project led by Dr Jessica Symons, founder of Visioning Lab.
+These were the primary questions driving a University of Manchester research project led by Dr Jessica Symons, founder of Visioning Lab.
 She focused on Cheshire East as a site for exploration.
-Each question works at a different scale.
+Each question worked at a different scale.

 - North West England has a high proportion of UK organisations active in the virtual reality (VR) space and so there is an opportunity to situate the region as a leader in VR.
 How could this be realised?

 - Cheshire East is a peri-urban region with a high number of creative-digital SMEs and several world-leading companies working in creative-digital spaces.
 How can this area specialism be capitalised upon and what are the challenges?

 - Cheshire East has many attractive rural residential areas and decent transport infrastructure into several major cities, however some areas are not as well connected .
 How can people in more isolated areas be connected to creative digital opportunities?

 - Creative Digital is a rapidly growing sector that requires specific skillsets.
 How can people find out if they have talent or potential to work in this sector?

 In 2018, Jessica was based in the Institute for Cultural Practices at the University of Manchester and Cheshire East Council.
 She decided to explore these questions using an HTC Vive (virtual reality) kit as an engagement method visiting community events and festivals over a 6 month period (Jan-Jun 2018).

 In Summer 2018, Jessica put together a £1.2m project proposal with partners National Trust, McCann, University of Manchester, Limina Immersive, MBD and others for the Innovake UK Audiences of the Future call.

 In July 2018, Limina Immersive published their study of the Immersive Experiences sector in North West England, commissioned as part of this project.